-Taglines are often overlooked by designers who are cranking out logos and by business owners who just want to get on with it.
+Taglines are often overlooked.
+Naming companies don’t do them, designers don’t like them, and business owners usually just want to get on with the design work once a brand name is selected.
 But strategic message development should always precede design.
 In fact, ignoring the need for a tagline can be the kiss of death for any brand identity design projects.

 Without “Be Iconic,” BN Branding would fall flat.

 Without “Just Do It” Nike doesn’t win the race.

 Without “Eat Fresh” Subway goes nowhere.

 Think about these four, iconic words: “A Diamond is Forever.”
 That tagline has appeared in every single De Beers ad since 1948, and in 1999 AdAge named it the best slogan of the century.

 It’s more than just an advertising slogan, it’s forever etched into the brand identity of DeBeers.

 That’s the definition of a tagline vs a slogan: Taglines are for branding.
 They’re long-term, far-reaching and holistic.
 Slogans are more tactical and usually advertising-based, like “Be Iconic” for the new Cadillac.